 Once your membership in the program is approved, it will be good for five years.
 You'll be able to renew your Global Entry membership starting one year from your expiration date.

 Because this program lets you get through high levels of security quickly, the process for getting approved is a bit more rigorous than what you'll find with TSA PreCheck.
+And it can be incredibly time-consuming: While some applicants get conditionally approved within days, others wind up waiting six months or more.
+Then you need to find an in-person Global Entry interview to finalize enrollment, which can be the hardest part of all.

 Should Your Kids Get Global Entry?